CSR performance 2023

 • Colombia, comprising Grupo Éxito operations;

-• Uruguay, comprising Grupo Disco and Devoto operations;
+• Uruguay, comprising Grupo Disco and Devoto operations (excluding social data for 2023 – 5.7% of the workforce);

 • Argentina, comprising Libertad operations.